AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Lookup

-Defines a set of lookup values that are replaced by corresponding values.
+Defines a set of lookup values that are replaced by corresponding values in a new derived field.

 +++ Details